corpusculejs/corpuscule/packages/element/README.md

 ### Other
-You can also create regular class properties, but their change won't initiate rendering process unless you trigger any property of this three types.
+You can also create regular class properties, but their change won't initiate rendering process unless you trigger any property of these three types.
 To cause rendering changing a property is the only way.
 No request method is provided.

 ## Element Lifecycle
-Each custom element marked with an `@element` decorator has following lifecycle.
+Each custom element marked with an `@element` decorator has the following lifecycle.
 To be more consistent, this description includes standard JS class and custom element lifecycle.

 ### Creation
-It is possible to create custom element with `document.createElement` method, so this stage is separate from others.
+It is possible to create a custom element with `document.createElement` method, so this stage is separate from others.

 #### `constructor()`